-We are often asked about bladed spokes.
-Sapim CX-Ray are a type of spoke used in many high-end road wheels but they are much more expensive than round spokes.
+We are often asked about if it is worth upgrading to bladed spokes.
+Sapim CX-Ray are a type of bladed spoke but they are much more expensive than round spokes.
 They are forged in a way that leaves the middle section between the head and thread as a flat profile, 0.9mm deep and 2.3mm across.
 This thin cross-section gives them a small aerodynamic advantage, and Sapim also claim “extremely high fatigue test results” because of the forging process.
 But, in our experience we don’t experience fatigue failures in any of the other Sapim spokes we use.
-So most of our standard wheel build specs come with round profile spokes.
-CX-Ray options are available at between £70 and £100 per pair of wheels for riders after every last bit of energy saving, but our carbon road wheels use CX-Ray spokes as standard.
+So most of our aluminium wheelsets come with round profile spokes as they more economic and Sapim CX-Ray options are available at between £70 and £100 per pair of wheels for riders after every last bit of energy saving.
+Just Riding Along carbon road wheels use CX-Ray spokes as standard.

 It’s all very well having the best spokes and nipples (which Sapim are), but if you don’t prepare them properly there will still be problems.
 When an unprepared spoke is at high tension it becomes difficult to turn since it “binds” with the nipple – you turn the spoke nipple but the spoke twists rather than threading onto the spoke, which causes damaged spoke nipples, twisted spokes, and is just generally hard to build a perfect wheel since small adjustments are impossible.
 So all of our spokes are degreased in an ultrasonic bath before being individually prepared with Wheelsmith Spoke Prep, a coating which is painted onto the threads.
 This completely eliminates binding as well as protecting against corrosion by placing a barrier between the spoke and nipple, and also makes the wheel much easier to true in future.
 It’s a slow process applying and drying the spoke prep, but makes a dramatic difference to the wheel performance and building process – one of the reasons we won’t work on anyone elses wheels.